analogwp/style-kits-pro-readme/readme.txt

 - Column Gaps
 - Shortcuts

+#### Premium Blocks Library

+A mix-and-match library of blocks.
+Modular approach for infinite combinations of design patterns for any project.

+#### Template Kits Library

+A collection of more than 100 templates, including theme builder templates for singles and archives.

+#### User Role Management

+Enable / disable Style Kit modules (templates, blocks, dashboard settings for each user role, and choose what your client sees.

 #### Typography

 Edit the styles for Body and Headings and see the effect taking place in your design immediately, right from within the Editor.

+####  Advanced Colors

+Separate heading colors, improved background color classes and more.

+#### Global Form Styles

+Set the default styling for your contact forms, and manage consistently throughout your templates.

 #### Column Gap controls

 Achieve site-wide spacing consistency through the column gap controls.

 Apply the native column gaps on your outer and inner sections and manage the spacing of your layout system from a single place.

 #### Save your page Styles as a Style Kit and apply on any page, or globally